A Simulation Framework for Ramsey Interferometry: Conclusions

 The authors gratefully acknowledge support from the Swedish Foundation for Strategic Research under the grant RIF21-0057 (Development of a magnetic control beamline at the ESS) and from the Swedish Research Council under the grant 2024-05656 (The first particle physics experiment at ESS: Search for axion-like particles at the HIBEAM beamline).
 We further thank Douglas H. Beck at the University of Illinois for useful discussions.
+During the preparation of this work the authors used GitHub Copilot in order to debug and validate the implemented algorithms.
+After using these services, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.